texas-robocamp/texas-robocamp.github.io/virtual/programming/functions.md

 Hello Alison!
 Hello Brian!
 Hello Clifford the Big Red Dog!
-That's pretty convenient.
+That's pretty convenient. //This doesn't actually get printed out, should we move it?
 ```

 ### Exercise 3.3.3:
-Using the code above as a base, add two calls to printGreeting() in main so that both of you are also greeted.
+Using the code above as a base, add ~~two calls~~ a call to printGreeting() in main so that ~~both of~~ you are also greeted.

 Now that you've been greeted...